visgl/deck.gl/docs/api-reference/aggregation-layers/gpu-grid-layer.md

 ### Picking

 When picking mode is `hover`, only the elevation value, color value of selected cell are included in picking result.
-Array of all points that aggregated into that cell is not provided.
-For all other modes, picking results match with `CPUGridLayer`, for these cases data is aggregated on CPU to provide array of all points that aggregated to the cell.
+Array of all objects that aggregated into that cell is not provided.
+For all other modes, picking results match with `CPUGridLayer`, for these cases data is aggregated on CPU to provide array of all objects that aggregated to the cell.

 ## Source